The Power of Broadcast Announcements

 Using functionality already available in the telephony system, it’s possible to enhance your design by adding a message into the incoming portion of your call flows, playing before a customer enters a queue.
 We call this a broadcast announcement.

-This design concept has two stand-out features:
+Without going into the minutia, this design concept has two stand-out features:

 What’s the Point?

-- I’m encouraging abandons at a point in my call flow where they won’t be measured against contact centre performance
+Duplicate calls reporting the outage are encouraged to abandon but at a point in my call flow where they won’t be measured against contact centre performance

-This isn't just a solution to a specific problem, broadcast announcements are an enhancement that can be used anywhere you want to provide customers with additional information, manage expectation or just market your latest product.
+This isn't just a solution to a specific problem, broadcast announcements are an enhancement that can be used anywhere to provide customers with additional information, manage expectation or just market your latest product.

 Tell customers that inclement weather has stopped half of the agents making it to work or that a network issue is causing poor line quality.